hariomahlawat/ProjectManagement/docs/data-domain.md

 Extends `IdentityUser` with a `MustChangePassword` flag.
 New accounts are created with the flag set to `true`, forcing a password change on first login via `EnforcePasswordChangeFilter`.

 ### `Models/TodoItem.cs`
 Represents a personal task owned by a user.
 Each item records a title, due date (stored in UTC), priority, pin state, order index and timestamps for creation, updates, completion and soft deletion.
-A `RowVersion` concurrency token is used to detect conflicting edits.
+PostgreSQL's `xmin` concurrency token is used to detect conflicting edits.
 Items marked completed are soft-deleted by setting `DeletedUtc`; a background worker purges entries older than the configured retention period.

 ### `Models/Celebration.cs`
 Stores birthdays and anniversaries with minimal fields for annual recurrence.
 Each row tracks the event type, name(s), day and month, optional year, creator metadata and soft-delete timestamp.
 Indexes on `(EventType, Month, Day)` enable fast upcoming lookups and a filtered index on `DeletedUtc` hides removed entries.
 Leap day events are rendered on 28 February in non-leap years.